 If you’d like to read further on how to save on travel and finding the best airfare, we have written another blog which may help you – 7 Tips for Finding Cheapest Airfare to Andamans

-STEP 3: Decide the Places You want to Travel to and What You Want to do There
+3. Decide the Places You want to Travel to and What You Want to do There

 There are a LOT of places you can visit and drawing the line for yourself may be hard.
 Every visitable island in Andaman has its charm and is unique in itself but some are more expensive than the other.
 As a person on a budget, we would suggest you stay the least number of days in Port Blair.
 It’s expensive on all fronts, be it transport, accommodation, food, etc. The north of Andaman (Diglipur, Rangat, Mayabunder) and Neil Island is cheaper compared to Port Blair and Havelock (though you may find some reasonable options here).
 Little Andaman, about 10 hours by ship from Port Blair, is also popular amongst budget travelers generally staying for more than a week in Andaman.
 However ferries don’t ply often.

-STEP 4: Inter-Island Transport
+4. Inter-Island Transport

 You will find yourself in the situation in which you’ll wonder how to get from one island to the other.
 Private transport may get you wherever you need quickly, but it may be expensive.
 If on a budget, government ferries are ideal and a cheaper option.
 They are slower but come with the experience of the local culture and an open deck.
 While traveling to North Andaman, try local buses or ferries.
 The ride may get a bit bumpy, but they are well connected and affordable and a fair bargain, quite frankly speaking.
 Find out more about government ferries here- Ferry Services in Andaman

-Step 5: Transport Within the Island
+5. Transport Within the Island

-And then there’s the other situation in which you’ll want transport within the island itself.
 Private transport is costly in Andaman.
 Using public transport such as buses, or sharing jeeps that shuttle between areas on the island is most economical.

 That’s not all, there are bicycles and two-wheelers available on rent around most places.
 These are a good option if you want to explore by yourself.
 Rentals for bicycles range between INR 100/day – INR 150/day and two-wheelers between INR 300/day- INR 600/day depending on the model of the bike chosen, demand and location.
 Buses are cheap but they do hamper freedom of travel, so we suggest hiring the two-wheeler or bicycle for the spirit of adventure.